-- Submit deliverables by emailing them to Lauren at Lauren.M.Childs@nasa.gov. - There is a 20 MB limit for NASA emails, so use NASA's Large File Transfer system or Google to send larger files.
+- Submit deliverables by emailing them to Amanda at Amanda.L.Clayton@nasa.gov as well as to the Project Coordination team email at DEVELOP.ProjectCoordination@gmail.com. - There is a 20 MB limit for NASA emails, so use NASA's Large File Transfer system or Google to send larger files.
 NASA's LFT is available to users with a NASA email account.
-Lauren can also invite anyone who does not have a NASA email account to send her a file, so email if you would like to use the system. - If there are any issues or delays, please send an email to both Lauren.M.Childs@nasa.gov and DEVELOP.ProjectCoordination@gmail.com. - All deliverables should include the following two statements.
-These are already on the deliverable templates and should not be deleted. - This material is based upon work supported by NASA through contract NNL11AA00B and cooperative agreement NNX14AB60A. - Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration or partner organizations.
+Amanda can also invite anyone who does not have a NASA email account to send her a file, so email if you would like to use the system. - If there are any issues or delays, please send an email to both Amanda.L.Clayton@nasa.gov and DEVELOP.ProjectCoordination@gmail.com. - All deliverables should include the following short paragraph of legal statements.
+This is already on the deliverable templates and should not be deleted. - This material is based upon work supported by NASA through contract NNL16AA05C and cooperative agreement NNX14AB60A.
+Any mention of a commercial product, service, or activity in this material does not constitute NASA endorsement.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration and partner organizations.

-Deliverable Archivina
+Deliverable Archiving

 - All Teams should ensure that a final, clean set of all deliverables is archived locally at their node. - All final deliverables should also be sent to NPO to archive.
-Zip all files in a single folder and send them to Lauren through NASA's LFT. - As with deliverable submissions, let Lauren know if you need an invite to use the LFT system.
+Zip all files in a single folder and send them to Amanda through NASA's LFT. - As with deliverable submissions, let Amanda know if you need an invite to use the LFT system.